 The Romans, and possibly even the Egyptians, believed that the ring finger, as it has become known, contained a vein – the vena amoris – that ran directly from the finger to the heart.
 Even though there is no evidence that such a vein exists the practice of wearing the wedding ring on that finger is still almost universal in the Western world.

 But there are other schools of thought.
 One is that each finger is astrologically linked to a heavenly body and the ring finger of the left hand is associated with the sun; hence the wearing of gold – the traditional metal of the sun – on that finger.
 The finger is also associated with the Greek god Apollo who, among other attributes, was said to be the god of light and the sun.

 Traditional wedding rings take the form of a simple gold band and these are still enormously popular.
 They have an enduring beauty and elegance that is hard to resist.
-Some modern couples, however, prefer to move away from the traditional and often like to incorporate gemstones like diamonds in their rings.
+Some modern couples, however, prefer to move away from the traditional and often like to incorporate gemstones like diamonds in their rings, such as those customised wedding rings Melbourne couples have.
 Also becoming more popular are rings of Celtic design.
 These stunning rings have an open geometric pattern that is a stylised depiction of vines and other flora so often found in traditional Celtic art.

 Whatever the ancient or traditional meanings of the wedding ring, it is today a token of love, given freely as a symbol of the eternal bonding of two people in marriage.
 It is a public statement of commitment to another and a personal reminder of that commitment.
 It should be worn with love and pride.